evkx/evkx.github.io/content/models/cupra/born/BORN_58/_index.md

 ## Advanced driver assistance systems

-The CUPRA BORN 58 has several standard and optional driver assistance systems for better safety and comfort.
+The CUPRA BORN 58 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.

-**Efficiency assist** is a standard system that helps the driver to drive preemptively and save energy.
+[**Efficiency assist**](../../../../technology/driverassistance/efficencyassist/) is a standard system that helps the driver to drive preemptively and save energy.
 ### Safety systems